Solutions

 Course Description

-The Lean Six Sigma Yellow Belt course is an introductory level training program designed to provide participants with a foundational understanding of Six Sigma principles, methodologies, and tools.
-This course aims to equip individuals with the knowledge and skills necessary to contribute effectively to process improvement initiatives within their organizations.
-The Lean Six Sigma Yellow Belt course provides participants with a solid foundation in Lean Six Sigma methodologies and prepares them to play an active role in process improvement initiatives within their organizations.
+The Lean Six Sigma Yellow Belt course is an introductory-level training program designed to provide participants with a foundational understanding of Six Sigma principles, methodologies, and tools.
+Day 1 of this course is equivalent to the Lean Six Sigma White Belt.
+The course aims to equip individuals with the knowledge and skills of Lean Six Sigma methodologies necessary to contribute effectively to process improvement initiatives within their organizations.
 By acquiring Yellow Belt training, individuals can demonstrate their commitment to quality and their ability to contribute to the success of Lean Six Sigma projects.
+If the ATN Lean Six Sigma White Belt has been completed, the course length is only 8 hours.

 Course Objectives